Akamoha/Computer-Architecture-Labs/CompArch Lab 3/README.md

-The following architecture was to be implemented:
+Circuit for singlecycle design was to be implemented in Verilog using ModelSim.
 ![alt tag](http://i.imgur.com/76rhuW5.png)